AndyQ/CNCPlotter/README.md

  - Then, press Send GCode to send the GCode file to the plotter.

 ## Installation

- - Well, at this point in time you need to build this yourself so Xcode is required.
-(I'll try to get a developer signed build uploaded soon).
+There are two ways of installing the app.
+The simplest is by downloading the latest released version from https://github.com/AndyQ/CNCPlotter/releases.

+**OR**

+You can build this yourself.
+If you choose to do this then:
+ - Obviously first clone the repo.
+ - Oh and of course Xcode is required to build it.
- - I'm, also using Cocoapods as a dependancy manager (for the serial library - ORSSerialPort (https://github.com/armadsen/ORSSerialPort) so you'll need that installed too.
+ - I'm also using Cocoapods as a dependancy manager (for the serial library - ORSSerialPort (https://github.com/armadsen/ORSSerialPort) so you'll need that installed too.
  - Then, make sure you first do a pod install to bring down the dependancies.
  - Open the CNCPlotter.xcworkspace in Xcode (NOT the xcproject).
  - Build, run and have fun